arkadianet/ergo-vanitygen/README.md

--s, --start              look for pattern at the start of addresses -e, --end                look for pattern at the end of addresses -m, --matchCase          match provided pattern with case sensitivity -b, --batchSize [value]  the number of addresses to check at once in paralell, 1000 by default -p, --pattern [value]    pattern to look for in addresses --w12                    generate 12-word seed phrases (default is 24)
+-s, --start              look for pattern at the start of addresses -e, --end                look for pattern at the end of addresses -m, --matchCase          match provided pattern with case sensitivity -p, --pattern [value]    pattern to look for in addresses --w12                    generate 12-word seed phrases (default is 24)
 </pre>